jessepav/lacygoill-wiki-backup/l2r.md

 >    conditional or when a ":return" or ":finish"

 Don't waste your time reading this kind of sentence over and over again.
-Reformulate it immediately to make the logical parts DIRECTLY connected.
+Reformulate it immediately to make the logical parts *directly* connected.
 Example:

 >    When a `:break`  [1] is encountered in the finally  clause, the rest of